jwdempsey/Ragecenter.bundle/README.md

 A Plex plugin for ragecenter.com.
 A valid ragecenter.com account is required for this plugin.

+NOTE: Live streams will only work for clients that support encrypted HLS streams.

 Installation Instructions
 -------------------------
 1. Copy Ragecenter.bundle to your plugin directory